What is Disciplined Agile Delivery?

 In order to fully understand how these three simple stages weave the disciplined agile delivery framework, you would also need to understand the four underlying life cycles that are responsible for making everything work in DAD.
 These life cycles act as guides to ensure that work is done in an agile way.
 The teams need to select which cycle suits them.
-This selection is usually done by the help of an agile coach who also effectively walks them through when to use the chosen cycle.
+This selection is usually done with the help of an agile coach who also effectively walks them through when to use the chosen cycle.

 The four life cycles of development in the Disciplined Agile Delivery Model.

 - Agile Delivery Lifecycle: Based on Scrum, it helps in actualizing your goals into a work item list which are divided into short milestones.
 There is no product backlog.
 This cycle extends throughout the entire project.